 The impact goes beyond the employee experience in an office setting as well — contractors must provide their employees with tools that will allow them to complete a job safely and on schedule, while service employees need to be able to use specific tools in order to provide the level of service expected of both them and their employers.
 From hardware to software to things as simple as a comfortable desk chair, corporate employees must be provided with top-tier tools in order to meet the needs of their employers, and those tools must be evaluated regularly.

 Flexible work schedules and remote work opportunities are almost guaranteed to increase employee engagement.
 This kind of flexibility caters to the elusive work-life balance employees crave.
-Almost 70 percent of employees would prefer to switch careers for better work-life balance at the expense of higher pay.
+Ninety-three percent of talent are more likely to consider work-life balance as important, or more important, than career ambition.
 Provide employees with the opportunity to be remote workers and the ability to adjust their work hours to accommodate for after-school pick-up schedules, a fitness class they enjoy or passion projects in order to show that you value your team members on a personal level.
 That kind of respect and consideration is sure to improve employee engagement.

-Two of the biggest factors in driving employee engagement are training managers and holding them to high standards.
+Seventy percent of the variance in team engagement is determined solely by the manager, according to Gallup.
 In addition to ensuring that management is engaged, give your senior and middle managers the tools they need to connect with and empower their direct reports.

 Offer training programs and leadership development seminars to better equip managers for their roles.
 In addition to their individual responsibilities, a manager should act as a coach for their reports, offering encouragement, constructive criticism and paths for growth.
 Proper training ensures that managers know how to effectively engage their team, but it doesn’t replace the vital step of talking to employees.
 Having a conversation about how they enjoy receiving feedback and being recognized will help managers improve the employee experience.